Year

 Gulf of Aqaba, Arabian Sea

-The US Navy established Task Force 59 as part of the U.S. Naval Forces Central Command (NAVCENT) and US Fifth Fleet to advance the operational employment and integration of unmanned systems and artificial intelligence in fleet operations.
+The US Navy established Task Force 59 as part of the US Naval Forces Central Command (NAVCENT) and US Fifth Fleet to advance the operational employment and integration of unmanned systems and artificial intelligence in fleet operations.

 Fifth Fleet’s area of operations runs about 5,000 miles from the Suez Canal down the Red Sea, across the bottom of the Arabian Peninsula, and back up the Persian Gulf to Kuwait.
 Challenges in those waters include human trafficking, piracy, smuggling weapons and drugs, and terrorism.